Kahle, USA Stralang İnstitute

 Description of the tasks:

-Task 2: Writing an article, a letter, a note, etc. intended for several recipients to report on an experience or tell a story.
-Reports and accounts will be accompanied by commentaries, opinions or arguments, depending on the objective (e.g.: to claim, to reconcile, etc.).
+Task 2: Writing an article, a letter, a note, etc. intended for several recipients to report on an experience or to tell a story.
+Reports and accounts will be accompanied by commentaries, opinions or arguments, depending on the objective (e.g. to claim, to reconcile, etc.)

-Task 3: writing a text (for a newspaper, website, colleague, manager, etc.) that compares two points of view on a social reality, expressed in two short and simple documents of approximately 90 words each.
+Task 3: writing a text (for a newspaper, a website, to a colleague or manager, etc.) that compares two points of view on a social reality expressed in two short and simple documents of approximately 90 words each.
 The candidate takes a stand on the topic highlighted in the two documents.

 Candidates are assessed on their ability to:

-use vocabulary and structures adapted to the relevant task;
+- use vocabulary and language structures adapted to the relevant task;